gardlt/gardltio/content/posts/how-to-maintain-a-wfh-office.md

 #### Minimalist

 To keep my surroundings clear of excess physicals things, I started to investigate the practice of minimalism.
-Minimalism is a common trend in which you reduce the physical things around you and only keep the things that you use every day or has deep emotional meaning to you.
+Minimalism is a common trend in which you reduce the physical things around you.
+Only keep the things that you use every day or has deep emotional meaning to you.

 As I started the practice, I became aware of how many excess material things I have.
-Clothing I never wore, small toys and items that were gifted to me or I picked up from travel that just cluttered my house.
-Anything that I did not use or that cluttered, I either gave, tossed, donated, or recycled.
-During this process one needs to be careful, you don't throw something away that you might have to re-buy.
+Clothing I never wore, small toys, and items that just cluttered my house.
+Anything that I did not use, I either gave, tossed, donated, or recycled. (be careful, you don't throw something away that you might have to re-buy)

 However, by the end of this, my house felt spacious and livable.
 Walking around my house did not feel like an obstacle course.

 #### Home Automation

 As part of keeping my areas clean and more my own, I started to automate my house.
-Installing Wyze lights, switches, robot vacuum cleaners, door locks into my house was the best decision I ever made.
+Installing Wyze lights, switches, robot vacuum cleaners, door locks in my home.

 When I mentioned before that my office became a command center that was not a joke.
-With my house connected with Wyze, I can control my whole house from my office chair using my Google Hub or my phone.
+I periodically feel like Captain Kirk, with the ability to control the house from my office chair using my Google Hub or phone.

-Automating my house made it more efficient for me to manage routines in the day, as I will explain in the next section.
+Automating my house made it more efficient for me to manage daily routines, as I will explain in the next section.

 #### Routines

 By leveraging my IoT devices, I have constructed set routines for a weekday and weekends.
 Using Google Routines, I was able to manipulate my house during the various phases of the day.